Register of Environmental Permits

 The application must be from the operator of the regulated facility.

 The level of fees and charges for operating permitted processes are set by the Department for Environment, Food and Rural Affairs DEFRA.
-The current level of fees can be found on the DEFRA website.
+The current level of fees can be found on their website by following the links below;

 To appeal against decisions